isc-projects/bind9/doc/arm/reference.rst

    Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal primary and secondary zones.
-To reload a redirect zone, use ``rndc reload -redirect``, and to retransfer a redirect zone configured as a secondary, use ``rndc retransfer -redirect``.
+To reload a redirect zone, use ``rndc reload -redirect``; to retransfer a redirect zone configured as a secondary, use ``rndc retransfer -redirect``.
-   When using ``rndc reload`` without specifying a zone name, redirect zones will be reloaded along with other zones.
+   When using ``rndc reload`` without specifying a zone name, redirect zones are reloaded along with other zones.

 ``delegation-only``
-   This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
-Any answer that is received without an explicit or implicit delegation in the authority section will be treated as NXDOMAIN.
-This does not apply to the zone apex.
-This should not be applied to leaf zones.
+   This zone type is used to enforce the delegation-only status of infrastructure zones (e.g., COM, NET, ORG).
+Any answer that is received without an explicit or implicit delegation in the authority section is treated as NXDOMAIN.
+This does not apply to the zone apex, and should not be applied to leaf zones.

    ``delegation-only`` has no effect on answers received from forwarders.